owen-lane-ai/The-Royal-Family/README.md

 Execution
 ---------

-Should you wish to create your own model using either car train or car train aug.
+Should you wish to create your own model using either train or train aug.
 First open the command console.
 Next navigate to the folder that the .py files are stored.

 Support
 -------